Yan Feng

-Yan Feng (闫峰 (閆峰, Yàn Fēng); born February 7, 1982, in Dalian, Liaoning) is a former Chinese international footballer.
+Yan Feng (闫峰 (閆峰, Yàn Fēng); born February 7, 1982, in Dalian, Liaoning) is a Chinese football coach and former international footballer.

 Club career

 Sichuan Guancheng

 Yan Feng would play for top tier club Sichuan Guancheng in the 2003 Chinese Jia-A League.
 In the re-branded 2004 Chinese Super League he would make his debut in the new league against Beijing Guoan on May 16, 2004, to in a 1-1 draw.
 He would gradually established himself as their first choice defensive midfielder within their team until Sichuan Guancheng were disbanded at the end of the 2005 league season and he was free to leave the club.

 Changchun Yatai

 Being a young and experienced top tier player Yan Feng would attract the interests of several teams within China, eventually deciding to join the newly promoted Changchun Yatai at the beginning of the 2006 Chinese Super League season.
 He was the make his league debut in Changchun Yatai's first game of the season against Shanghai Shenhua on March 12 in a 0-0 draw.
 Throughout the season Changchun Yatai surprised many when they eventually finished the season in 4th.
 When Gao Hongbo was brought in to manage the squad Changchun Yatai were able to improve upon their previous season by actually winning the Chinese Super League 2007 title, with Yan Feng playing an integral part within the midfield.